 Zero Nominal Interest Rates, Unemployment, Excess Reserves and Deflation in a Liquidity Trap

-We present a dynamic monetary model that consistently explains various phenomena such as unemployment, deflation, zero nominal interest rates and excess reserves held by commercial banks.
-These phenomena were observed during the Great Depression in the USA, the recent long‐run stagnation in Japan and the recent depression triggered by the subprime loan problem in the USA.
+We present a dynamic and monetary model that consistently explains such various phenomena as unemployment, deflation, zero nominal interest rates and excess reserves held by commercial banks.
+These phenomena are commonly observed during the Great Depression in the United States, the recent long-run stagnation in Japan, and the worldwide financial crisis triggered by the US subprime loan problem of 2008.
 We show that an excessive liquidity preference leads to a liquidity trap and thereby generates the phenomena.